minodisk/bigquery-runner/README.md

 Limits the bytes billed for this query.
 Queries with bytes billed above this limit will fail (without incurring a charge).
 If unspecified, the project default is used.

-### `bigqueryRunner.queryValidation.enabled`
+### `bigqueryRunner.validation.enabled`

 |Type|Default|
 |---|---|
 |boolean|true|

-Validate the query whenever the file set in `queryValidation.languageIds` or `queryValidation.extensions` is modified.
+Validate the query whenever the file set in `languageIds` or `extensions` is modified.

-### `bigqueryRunner.queryValidation.debounceInterval`
+### `bigqueryRunner.validation.debounceInterval`

 |Type|Default|
 |---|---|
 |number|600|

-[WILL BE RENAMED] Debounce interval in milliseconds to validate the query when the file is modified.
+Debounce interval in milliseconds to validate the query when the file is modified.

-### `bigqueryRunner.queryValidation.languageIds`
+### `bigqueryRunner.languageIds`

 |Type|Default|
 |---|---|
 |array|["bigquery","sql-bigquery"]|

-[WILL BE RENAMED] List of [language identifiers](https://code.visualstudio.com/docs/languages/identifiers) of the files whose queries are to be validated when the files are modified.
+List of [language identifiers](https://code.visualstudio.com/docs/languages/identifiers) of the files whose queries are to be validated when the files are modified.

-### `bigqueryRunner.queryValidation.extensions`
+### `bigqueryRunner.extensions`

 |Type|Default|
 |---|---|